How to Make Money Online Selling Your Photographs on Microstock Websites

 What Type of Images Should You Upload?

-Again it depends on the agency and one in particular, Stockphotomedia.com accepts nearly everything.
-Don't bother uploading pretty pictures of flowers or your cat.
+Again it depends on the agency, but don't bother uploading pretty pictures of flowers or your cat.
 They have plenty of those on their site and often will not accept these types of images.
 If you have something striking in this category though, it may be accepted.
 Photographs which sell well are often those which represent a concept and can be used commercially on websites, cards, news articles etc. Think for instance of the concepts of beauty, power, money, love, work and happiness and the sort of images you often see on birthday cards, magazine articles and websites accompanying the text.
 These are often sourced by designers as royalty free pictures from stock agencies for use on their website.

 Conceptual and Editorial Images Have the Potential to Sell Well